Monday, May 18

 Anastasia Christianson, PhD, Pharma Industry Data Science Leader , Pharma Industry Data Science Leader

-Michelle Everill, Vice President, Global Trial Optimization, Alnylam Pharmaceuticals , VP, Global Trial Optimization , Alnylam Pharmaceuticals
+Michelle Everill, formerly Vice President, Global Trial Optimization, Alnylam Pharmaceuticals , VP, Global Trial Optimization , Alnylam Pharmaceuticals

 Networking Reception in the Exhibit Hall